hupili/python-for-data-and-media-communication-gitbook/notes-week-04.md

 #### json.load & json dump

 Actually, if we want to convert between json file with python object.
-We can directly use `json.load` & `json.dump`.
+We can directly use `json.load` & `json.dump`.
 The difference between `loads` and `load` or `dumps` and `dump` is that you can get the string by using `-s` method.
 And sometimes, we need those strings to do other things instead of justing writing into files.

 Example 6: Converting between JSON file and Python object